NCHSAA boys' soccer state playoffs set to begin

-Multiple area teams are set to compete in the North Carolina High School Athletic Association boys’ soccer state playoffs today.
+Several area teams were set to compete in the North Carolina High School Athletic Association boys’ soccer state playoffs Tuesday.

 In Class 2A, Northeastern (8-2-1) secured a berth in the tournament as an at-large as the No. 12 seed in the East Regional.

-NHS travels to No. 5 seed Jordan-Matthews (9-1-0) for a first round match Tuesday.
+NHS traveled to No. 5 seed Jordan-Matthews (9-1-0) for a first round match Tuesday.

 The Eagles finished second in the Northeastern Coastal Conference, while the Jets won the PAC 7 Conference championship this winter.